Hong Kong art fair faces calls to cancel amid coronavirus fears

 Despite recent developments, some exhibitors said they intended to join the fair -- if it goes ahead.
 Hong Kong's Blindspot Gallery, which is set to show work by local and mainland Chinese artists, described the event as "one of the most important dates in our calendar."

-"I understand the fear in Hong Kong given our traumatic experience with SARS in 2002," said the gallery's development officer, Nick Yu, via email.
+"I understand the fear in Hong Kong given our traumatic experience with SARS in 2002 (and 2003)," said the gallery's development officer, Nick Yu, via email.
 "But I think it will be a pity if the fair gets canceled, as it is one of the most looked-forward-to art events in the region.

 "From my knowledge, quite a few galleries have the same feeling.
 I hope the fair organizer will provide adequate support and concession to participating galleries, while allowing the fair to happen."